 Traveling with an ESA in Texas

 Regarding air travel with an ESA in Texas, the rules are determined by the airline you are flying with.
-The Air Carrier Access Act (ACAA) requires airlines to allow ESAs on board, but each airline may have their own specific policies and requirements.
+The Air Carrier Access Act (ACAA) originally required airlines to allow emotional support animals on board, but changes in 2020 shifted this requirement to focus solely on service animals.
+Now, airlines are not mandated to allow ESAs to fly for free, though some may choose to do so.
 It’s crucial to check with the airline beforehand to ensure you have all the necessary documentation and meet their specific guidelines.

 As for public transportation with an ESA in Texas, the regulations vary depending on the type of transportation.
 For example, public buses and trains operated by local transportation authorities are generally required to allow ESAs on board as long as they meet certain criteria.
 However, it’s important to note that these regulations may differ between cities and counties, so it’s advisable to check with the specific transportation authority for the most up-to-date information.